Jivnesh/ISCLS-19/README.md

 <!--- # Project Title --->
 # Deep Learning Based Approach for Compound Type Identification in Sanskrit
-Code for the paper titled ["Revisiting the Role of Feature Engineering for Compound Type Identification in Sanskrit"](https://www.aclweb.org/anthology/W19-7503/)
+Code for the paper titled ["Revisiting the Role of Feature Engineering for Compound Type Identification in Sanskrit"](https://www.aclweb.org/anthology/W19-7503/) <br>
+This code is adopted and modified from [this](https://ruder.io/text-classification-tensorflow-estimators/) tutorial by Ruder.

 ## Requirements:
 The following software must be installed on your machine.